 New York City is absolutely brimming with holiday attractions, from elaborate window displays to Christmas markets, outdoor ice skating rinks, and one mega tree.
 One of the best and most beloved activities, especially for families with kids, is visiting Old Saint Nick at Macy's.
 Over the years, Santaland has become a December staple of New York City.
 It will be open in 2019 from November 29 to Christmas Eve.

-You can enter Macy's on 34th Street at either Broadway or 7th Avenue, though the 7th Avenue entrance tends to be less chaotic.
+The famous 13,000-square-foot Christmas Village is located on the 8th floor of Macy's Herald Square in Midtown, on 34th Street, where Broadway meets 6th and 7th Avenues.
+You can enter Macy's on 34th Street at either Broadway or 7th Avenue, but the latter tends to be less chaotic.

-- A, C, E to 34th Street/Penn Station: Walk one block east on 34th Street to 7th Avenue
+- A, C, or E to 34th Street/Penn Station, then walk one block east on 34th Street to 7th Avenue.

-- B, D, F, V and N, Q, R, W to 34th Street/Herald Square: Exit on Broadway for Macy's main entrance
+- B, D, F, V or N, Q, R, W to 34th Street/Herald Square, then exit on Broadway for Macy's main entrance.

 Santa Express Lane